DerKevinRiehl/bondTradingDataSqliteDbConverterR/README.md

 | 38                | FIRST_TRD_CNTRL_DT | 20130102     |   | 36                  | First.Trade.Control.Date   | 20220401     |
 | 39                | FIRST_TRD_CNTRL_NB | 2000000003   |   | 37                  | First.Trade.Control.Number | 2            |

-### Structure of final table
+### Structure of the final table
-In order to work with a merged set of final data, we propose a unified schema for the data oriented on the academic data.
-Following table explains the fields of the final table.
+In order to work with a merged set of final data, we propose a unified schema for the data is oriented on the academic data.
+The following table explains the fields of the final table.
+Capitalized columns are carried over from the original data, and lowercase columns denote variables used in the code available through the functions used to clean and process the data.

 | **Final Data** |                      |                       |             |
 |----------------|----------------------|-----------------------|-------------|